landlab/landlab/docs/source/development/practices/writing_tests.rst

 doctests and standard unit tests using `pytest <https://docs.pytest.org/en/latest/>`_.

 Doctests should be short, easy-to-read tests that are instructive to a user.
-These tests are included as examples in the Landlab `Reference Manual <http://landlab.readthedocs.io/en/release/>`_.
+These tests are included as examples in the Landlab :ref:`Reference Manual <landlab>`.

 Unit tests should be more extensive than doctests and give your new code thorough testing.
 Ideally your tests will cover what happens within every